Wshile/lifequotes/README.md

 ### Configuration

-After installing, register the `Andskur\CoinMc\CoinMcServiceProvide` in your `config/app.php` configuratio
+After installing, register the `Andskur\CoinMc\CoinMcServiceProvide` in your `config/app.php` configuration file: